Manage report acceleration

 Keep this in mind when you set the Summary Range value.
 If you always plan to run a report over time ranges that exceed the past 7 days, but don't extend further out than 30 days, you should select a Summary Range of 1 month when you set up report acceleration for that report.

 Note: Splunk Enterprise usually only generates a summary for a report when the number of events in the hot bucket covered by the chosen Summary Range is equal to or greater than 100k.
-For more information, see the subtopic below titled "Conditions under which Splunk Enterprise will not build or update a summary."
+For more information, see the subtopic below titled "Conditions under which Splunk Enterprise cannot build or update a summary."

 How Splunk Enterprise builds report acceleration summaries